Art Terms and Definitions — A

 Aerial Perspective

 Refers to creating a sense of depth in a painting by imitating how the atmosphere makes distant objects appear less distinct and more bluish than they would be if nearby.
-Also known as atmospheric perspective.
+Artists attempt to mimic this effect to create depth or distance (three dimensions) on an otherwise two-dimensional (flat) surface.
+Also see “atmospheric perspective.”

 Aerial View